KryeKuzhinieri/KryeKuzhinieri/README.md

 ### Hi there 👋

 I am a passionate easygoing person that gets energized meeting new people and likes contributing to the open source community.
-If you have a question for me, please send me an email by clicking [here](eness.188@live.de).
+I post my projects on Github because I learned programming by using the sources that I found online for free.
+Hence, if you have a question related to my repositories, please send me an email by clicking [here](mailto:eness.188@live.de).

 Here are some ideas to get you started: